quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 Based on our simple example let's try to define invariants that we need to check during the algorithm implementation for its correct behaviour.
 As you can see for each pass the following should be true:

 * at the end of each pass the next largest element is bubbled to the end of the array;
-* as soon element is bubbled, it becomes frozen.
+* after element is bubbled, it becomes frozen, we should not touch it anymore.

 ### Implementation
 As you remember we have already defined two auxiliary routines for elements [comparison][less-routine] and [swapping][swap-routine].
 To complete implementation of the entire algorithm, we need to have the following:

 * inner loop to compare each pair of adjacent elements and swap them if it's needed;
-* outer loop to iterate through array elements unless there are no nore swaps.
+* outer loop to iterate through array elements unless there are no more swaps.

 Now let's implement it:
 ```javascript